How To Overcome Insecure Attachment And Develop A Secure Attachment Style For A Healthy Relationship

 Attachment issues in an adult are often manifestations of poor background attachment.
 An insecure attachment in adults looks slightly different from an insecure infant attachment, but the basic emotions that accompany it are very similar.
 You feel that others are most sensitive and accept you well.

 However, if you have an insecure attachment, you may not believe you deserve to be loved.
-Others seem mostly insensitive, uncaring, or even frightening to you.
+When you have an insecure attachment style, others seem mostly insensitive, uncaring, or even frightening to you.
 So, how can you recognize if you have an insecure attachment?
 You might notice the following:

 Recognizing your own insecure attachment style